kornia/kornia-rs/examples/ply_rerun/README.md

-Example showing how to read a PLY file from OpenSplat and visualize it using Rerun.io
+Example showing how to read a PLY file from ClouCompare and visualize it using Rerun.io

 ```bash
 Usage: ply_rerun --ply-path <ply-path> --ply-type <ply-type>